Shravani512/Devops-Learning/Kubernetes/Advance.md

 - → Which routes to service → pod

 - Your browser → localhost:8080 → Ingress controller → service → pod

+### Ingress Controller

+The Ingress Controller is the entry gateway for external traffic into a Kubernetes cluster.
+While an Ingress resource only defines rules (like host-based or path-based routing), the Ingress Controller is the actual implementation that enforces those rules.

+##### What the Ingress Controller Does
+- Listens on ports 80/443 for external traffic.
+- Reads Ingress YAML rules and converts them into routing configurations.
+- Performs:
+          - Host-based routing (api.example.com → api-service)
+          - Path-based routing (/payments → payments-service)
+- Forwards traffic to the correct Kubernetes Service.
+- Handles TLS termination (HTTPS).
+- Load balances traffic across pods under the Service.

+  Important Notes

+- It runs as Pod(s) inside your cluster.
+- You need only one controller per cluster, but many Ingress resources can exist.
+- Works best with ClusterIP Services (default type).
+- Ingress Controller = Data Path, meaning it actually touches user traffic.
+- Without an Ingress Controller, Ingress resources do nothing.

 ```
 apiVersion: networking.k8s.io/v1
 kind: Ingress